freemansoft/ESP8266/LinkSprite-R1/README.md

 ### Security ###

-This device is totally **insecure** with no passwords or or DDOS protection
+The relay control portion of this program is totally **insecure** with no passwords or or DDOS protection The firmware update feature ( on /update ) is super secure with username: _admin_ and password: _password_

 ### Hardware ###